Should dads wake up with the baby for feedings? If moms are the only ones handling nighttime feedings, dads may need to wake up too. Here’s why.

 But with him returning to work before I did, would he continue waking up in the middle of the night with me?

-Should dads wake up with baby even if he has to work?
+Should dads wake up with the baby for feedings?

 Middle of the night wake ups are unique to each family.
 With work the next day, dads have work tasks that are more difficult to manage when sleep-deprived.
 Meanwhile, moms are home with the baby, with no time-specific duties or even people to interact with (heck, we wouldn’t even need to get dressed).